Oren-H/GradeRecorder/README.md

 -  Creating a direct communication between Grade Recorder and the hub, allowing for instantaneous inputting of all assignments graded on the hub

 - Creating an app like iHW for displaying grade information.
+    - No specific assignments here, just classes and grades for simplicity.
+Maybe here is where the leaderboards would be implemented

-- Expanding to more schools
+- Expanding to more schools around LA and maybe the US.

 - Add more features such as likelihoods
     - Highest chance of person having the best/worst GPA